rwaldron/mediagroup.js/readme.md

 ## Usage

 To use the `mediagroup` attribute, simply include a built copy of `mediagroup.js` script in your HTML.
+You can get this script by clicking "Downloads" on this page.
+Otherwise, fork, clone and build your own copy from the repo.

 ## Example